Rain storm kills 5, injures Catholic Priest, others in Jalingo — Nigeria Today

 He said with the level of destruction, it is possible that more people might be affected.

-Dr Dashe Dasogot, Chairman Medical Advisory Committee of the Taraba Specialist Hospital, Jalingo told our reporter that five corpses were brought to the morgue of the hospital after the rainstorm.
+Dr Dashe Dasogot, Chairman Medical Advisory Committee of the Taraba Specialist Hospital, Jalingo told the News Agency of Nigeria (NAN) that five corpses were brought to the morgue of the hospital after the rainstorm.

-Dasogot, who showed our reporter the affected buildings and trees in the hospital, added that two persons with various degrees of injuries were receiving treatment at the emergency unit of the hospital.
+Dasogot, who showed NAN the affected buildings and trees in the hospital, added that two persons with various degrees of injuries were receiving treatment at the emergency unit of the hospital.

 “Four of the dead were from a GLO mast that fell opposite the gate of our hospital here and one other was brought from the town,” he said.

-An eyewitness, Mrs Henrietta Anthony, told our reporter that three of her cousins, Aisha Useni, Felicia Istifanus and Istiah James, were among the four people that were killed when a telecommunication mast fell on them during the rainstorm.
+An eyewitness, Mrs Henrietta Anthony, told NAN that three of her cousins, Aisha Useni, Felicia Istifanus and Istiah James, were among the four people that were killed when a telecommunication mast fell on them during the rainstorm.

 Anthony, who operates a restaurant, opposite the gate of the hospital explained that her cousins left the house early for work in the restaurant when the incident occurred.